Woman Killed by Self-Driving Uber Car

 What attracted Uber to Arizona?

 Arizona recently relaxed its rules to allow Uber and other self-driving car companies to test-drive its cars on public roads.
-They do require that a human driver be in the car.
+They do require that a human driver is in the car.
 Due to the good weather in Arizona, this state is attractive to a self-driving car.
 Since there isn’t much snow or ice to add to the likelihood of an accident.
-The Arizona death is not the first self-driving vehicle death.
+The death in Arizona is not the first self-driving vehicle death.
 A Telsa vehicle fatally struck a man, in 2016, when the autopilot system didn’t’ work.

 What are the safety concerns of self-driving cars?

 Self-driving car proponents argue that autonomous cars will be good for traffic safety.
 Manufacturers claim that self-driving cars don’t have drunk drivers, tired drivers, or drivers who text while driving.
 Consumer advocates fear safe-driving vehicles can't respond to different types of traffic conditions.
 Car accidents kill tens of thousands of car riders and pedestrians yearly.

 The rights of families when a self-driving car kills a loved one